Register for Upcoming Classes

 NAMI Peer to Peer is a free, peer-led, class for persons with any serious mental illness who are interested in establishing and maintaining wellness and recovery.
-Class will meet for 8 sessions.
 Pre-registration is required.
 Registration will be open through the second week of class.

 De Familia a Familia en Español

 Programa Educativo Gratuito Para familiares de personas enfrentando una enfermedad mental.

 El curso incluye información sobre trastornos cerebrales como la esquizofrenia, bipolar, depresión severa entre otros; talleres sobre comunicación, empatía, como manejar una crisis; funcionamiento del cerebro, medicamentos y mucho más.
 El programa es liderado por instructores capacitados que también son familiares de personas afectadas por enfermedades mentales, y saben, por experiencia propia, lo que significa tener un ser querido bajo estas circunstancias.

 NAMI Homefront is a free, 6-session program for family, friends and significant others of military Service Members and Veterans.
 The class helps families understand what the Service Member/ Veteran is experiencing related to trauma, combat stress, civilian life transition, PTSD and other mental health conditions.

 The program is designed to help family members understand and support their Service Member/Veteran while maintaining their own well-being.
 NAMI Homefront leaders have personal experience with mental health conditions impacting their Service Member/ Veteran.
 The class is free but you are expected to attend all six sessions.
 You must have access to a laptop, PC or tablet with a stable internet connection to participate.
 To hear audio, you will need to call in via telephone.
 We recommend you use a headset or headphones.
 If you have any questions or concerns, please email firstname.lastname@example.org.

 Eastern Evening: October 7 – November 11